-- Runny noses (regardless of color or consistency of nasal discharge). - Yellow, green, white, or watery eye discharge without fever, even if the whites of the eyes are red (pinkeye). - Ear infection, unless the child has a change in behavior or cannot participate as usual. - Rash without fever and without behavioral changes.
+- Coughs or colds without fever or other signs of illness. - Runny noses (regardless of color or consistency of nasal discharge). - Yellow, green, white, or watery eye discharge without fever, even if the whites of the eyes are red (pinkeye). - Ear infection, unless the child has a change in behavior or cannot participate as usual. - Rash without fever and without behavioral changes.
 The exception would be a child with a new, rapidly spreading rash that resembles bruising or small red or purple 'blood spots.'
 In that case Emergency Medical Services (911) should be called. - Thrush (white patches on the inside of the cheeks, on gums, and the tongue). - Fifth disease (a common viral infection with red "slapped-cheek" rash occurring 4-14 days (up to 21 days) after the start of the viral infection). - All staphylococcal infections.
-This includes Methicillinresistant Staphylococcus aureus (MRSA) carriers or children with colonization of skin MRSA but without an illness that would otherwise require exclusion.
-Site must be covered at school. - Hand-Foot-and-Mouth disease.
-No exclusion is needed unless the child has mouth sores that are open and draining or has other symptoms like fever.
+This includes Methicillin-resistant Staphylococcus aureus (MRSA) carriers or children with colonization of MRSA but without an illness that would otherwise require exclusion. - Molluscum contagiosum (wart). - Hand-Foot-and-Mouth disease.
+No exclusion is needed unless the child has mouth sores with constant drooling or has other symptoms like fever.
 In some cases, the local health department may require children with hand-foot-mouth disease to stay home to control an outbreak.